tomphill/tailwind-course-starter/README.md

 Tailwind goes in groups of 4 pixels.
 Numbers for top, bottom, left, right, margin and padding will be increased by multiples of 4 based on the number provided to them after the -.

+If you want to specify the value instead of using units of 4, after - then [ ] and place the specific value between the square brackets.

+#### Calc

+If you are using the calc function within this, make sure there is either no space between variables or add underscores for spaces.

+#### Percentages

+You can use percentages by using fractions in place of the percentage number and symbol.

+#### Negative Values

+If you are trying to specify a negative value you can add a - to the front of the attribute or inside of the specific value inside [].

 ### Fonts

 From google front, you import the style without the style tag.